 - Change database in wp-config file

-To run WordPress, you would need to point the right database name and login details in the wp-config file.
-So, you just find and replace database name, username and password with the ones that you use for the staging area.
+To run WordPress, you must point to the right database name and login details in the wp-config file.
+So, you just find and replace the database name, username and password with the ones you use for the staging area.

 Last, it is essential to keep your staging site hidden.
-There are other plugins that you can use to make the subdomain password protected.
+You can use other plugins to make the subdomain password protected.
 So, when a user visits this domain, credentials will be needed to preview the page.

-Once you’ve done with your changes and exhaustive tests, if everything works properly, you can move it to live.
-You follow the same steps once again but this time starting from the staging website.
+Once you’ve done your changes and exhaustive tests, you can move it to live if everything works properly.
+You follow the same steps once again, starting from the staging website.

 Whichever way you choose, the sure thing is that you will be able to proceed in creating your website without the fear of presenting an unacceptable result.
 No one wants to show a crashed website or elements that don’t appear correctly.
-It is highly recommended for every professional to keep up the good work and high-standard result.
+It is highly recommended that every professional keep up the good work and high-standard results.